How Virgin Is Your Olive Oil?

 “Reading the label is very important, and it must say extra virgin olive oil.
 In Italy, the best certified olive oil is Extra Virgin with the DOP (Denominazione Origine Protetta) label.” writes famed truffle chef Carlo Zarri of Pedimont-Italy.

-The Canadian Food Inspection Agency (CFIA) lab in Ottawa is the only accredited chemical testing lab in North America recognized by the International Olive Council to conduct in-depth analysis of olive oil.
+The International Olive Council recognizes the Canadian Food Inspection Agency (CFIA) lab in Ottawa as the only accredited chemical testing lab in North America to conduct in-depth analysis of olive oil.

 To learn more about olive oils, go to International Olive Council.